 CIIS fellows will commit at least 50% FTE.
 The effort devoted to activities outside of the CIIS Fellowship (including clinical work, administrative work, or other research projects) cannot exceed 50% time.

 What Funding is Included for the CIIS Fellowship?

 Department/Sections must demonstrate a substantial commitment to career development for CIIS Fellows through protected research time and funding support.
 CIIS will supplement the protected time support provided by the Department/Sections.
 Because of the wide range of roles of the potential applicants, the shared funding contribution of CIIS will be discussed on an individual basis after review of applications (see 2c below).

 - A letter of support from Section Chief and/or Department Chair that outlines:

 - Local need for an Implementation Scientist

-- (If the applicant is a post-doctoral fellow, T32 awardee), that there is a commitment to retain applicant as faculty after fellowship (co-signed by applicant)
+- If applicant is a post-doctoral fellow, T32 awardee, that there is a commitment to retain applicant as faculty after fellowship (co-signed by applicant).

-- How the applicant will spend non-CIIS Fellowship time (% clinical, administrative, teaching, etc.).
+- How applicant will spend non-protected time (% clinical, administrative, teaching, etc. outside of Fellowship time).